Boskovii/boskovii.github.io/_projects/3_project.md

 ## Model Formulation

 Using anthropometric parameters approximated from literature values, I modeled the thigh and shank as uniform cylinders and computed their masses, lengths, and moments of inertia.
-Passive joint stiffness was represented using torsional springs, and synovial/muscular damping was modeled via viscous dampers.
-These elements were assembled into the nonlinear dynamic equations governing hip and knee motion.
+Passive joint stiffness was represented using torsional springs, and synovial/muscular damping was modeled via torsional dampers.
+These elements were assembled into nonlinear dynamic equations governing hip and knee motion.

 Key modeling components included:

 - Nonlinear gravitational torques using $\sin(\theta)$ and $\cos(\theta)$
 - Torsional spring-damper elements at both joints
-- Joint-angle constraints to prevent non-physical hyperextension
+- Joint-angle constraints to prevent hyperextension
 - Forward-kinematics calculation of foot position

-This provided a complete model capable of generating realistic joint trajectories and segment motion.

 The differential equation of motion for the thigh is given by Equation 1.